trailofbits/testing-handbook/content/docs/fuzzing/3-python.md

 python fuzz.py
 ```

-Relatively quickly it should produce a crash like the following:
+Relatively quickly, it should produce a crash like the following:

 ```bash
 INFO: Using preloaded libfuzzer